appacademy-prep-work/appacademy-prep-work.github.io/_includes/instructions.md

 We have designed the test in Ruby, which is the language of Rails.

-You may also answer the challenge in Python, JavaScript or Java if you choose.
+You may also answer the challenge in Python or JavaScript if you choose.
 If you do not know either of the languages mentioned, please complete the challenge in Ruby.